jaliss/securesocial/docs/src/manual/source/guide/configuration.md

 	}

 To get the `clientId`/`clientSecret` or `consumerKey`/`consumerSecret` keys you need to log into the developer site of each service (eg: Twitter, Facebook) and register your application.

+*Hint: you can use the `securesocial.conf` file in the sample apps as a starting point.*

+## Clustered environments

+SecureSocial uses the Play cache to store values while signing in users via OAuth.
+If you have more than one server then make sure to use a distributed cache (eg: memcached).